Francis Bryan: Character

+“Francis Bryan, an English nobleman, most devoted to the court of Henry VIII from his earliest youth, a man given over to every vice, and (as he was commonly called) the Vicar of Hell.”

+So Bale attributes the epithet “inferni vicarius” (“Vicar of Hell”) not necessarily as his own invention, but as a nickname already circulating at court — ut vulgo dicebatur (“as it was commonly said”).

 Marriage

 Before 1522, he married Philippa Spice, who was the daughter of Humphrey Spice of Black Notley, Essex, and the widow of John Fortescue of Ponsbourne.

-In August 1548, he married Lady Joan Fitzgerald, the widow of James Butler, 9th Earl of Ormond, and the mother of seven sons.
+On August 28 1548, he married Lady Joan Fitzgerald, the widow of James Butler, 9th Earl of Ormond, and the mother of seven sons.
 It is believed the marriage was a political manoeuvre to prevent Joan marrying her cousin, the 15th Earl of Desmond, and the union was not a happy one.
 After Bryan's death, Lady Joan married in 1551 her third husband, Gerald FitzGerald, 15th Earl of Desmond, who was many years her junior.

+On February 2, 1550, Bryan died at the port of Clonmel.
+Three weeks later Richard Scudamore, financial agent of Philip Hoby, wrote a somewhat disparaging comment concerning Bryan's death:

+'Sir Francis Bryan is dead in Ireland, and it is said he died easily, sitting at a table leaning on his elbow, none perceiving any likelihood of death in him.
+He said these words, "I pray you let me be buried amongst the good fellows of Waterford, who were good drinkers", and upon those words immediately died.'

+Irish Chancellor Allen, who was present both at Bryan's death and autopsy, contradicted this account, professing that '...whatever Bryan died of, he departed very godly'.
+The doctors, who detected no physical ailment, declared that Bryan had died of grief, although we are not told why.

 Portrayals in fiction

 Bryan is a character in Hilary Mantel's novel Wolf Hall.
+He is portrayed by actor Felix Scott in the BBC television adaptation.

 Bryan is played by actor Alan van Sprang in Season 3 of the television series, The Tudors.
 In the series, he arrives at Court in 1536 and wears an eye patch, much later than the actual Sir Francis, and so his family ties to the Boleyns are not mentioned, nor are his successes afterwards.

 In the 2003 two-part drama Henry VIII starring Ray Winstone, a character named 'Sir Francis' who sports an eye patch and is a former soldier friend of Henry's, makes several appearances.